 Self-Sufficiency: Security For You and Your Family

-Self-sufficiency is one of the most valued, venerated, and celebrated American values to be found.
-This is true in other countries as well, especially those that have strong, traditional ties to their history, their heritage, their elders, their community, and their country’s sense of prosperity.
+Self-sufficiency is one of the most valued, revered, and celebrated American values to be found.
+That is true in other countries, especially those with solid and traditional ties to their history, heritage, elders, community, and country’s sense of prosperity.

 What Is Self-Sufficiency?

-Self-sufficiency is most commonly found in small, close-minded communities and is mostly a necessity rather than a desire or deliberate lifestyle choice, though this is not universally true.
+Self-sufficiency is most commonly found in small, close-minded communities and is necessary mainly rather than a desire or deliberate lifestyle choice, though this is not universally true.

-In such communities, the homestead of each individual produces enough produce (be it food, materials, labor, or other goods and services) to sufficiently provide for their own families along with produce that serves as profit and a major source of income for both themselves and the community as a whole.
+In such communities, the homestead of each individual produces enough produce (be it food, materials, labor, or other goods and services) to sufficiently provide for their own families, along with produce that serves as profit and a significant source of income for themselves and the community as a whole.

 To this end, food is the stable and backbone of both independent and familial self-sufficiency.
 When your means of survival are assured and protected, you will not have to rely upon anyone to survive.